saloot/ads2025-fall/assignments.md

 ### Bonus Points

-You can earn extra credit for valuable or creative additions, such as:
+If you go beyond the basic requirements and add something valuable or creative, you can earn **extra credit**.
+The goal of bonus points is to reward genuine insight, effort, and clarity — not just extra code.

+For example:
-* A clear and informative `README.md` explaining your models and results
+   * Having a clear and informative **README.md** file in your GitHub repository that briefly explains your models, results, and structure.
-* Interactive visualizations (ROC curves, PR curves, confusion matrices, feature importance)
+   * Creating **interactive model comparison visualizations** (e.g., ROC and Precision-Recall curves, confusion matrices, feature importance plots).
-* A summary table or dashboard comparing all models
+   * Implementing a **summary table or dashboard** comparing regression and classification models based on different metrics.
-* Error analysis explaining where and why models fail
-* Interpretation of model outputs
-  (e.g., linear coefficients, decision paths of trees)
-* Using cross-validation for more robust comparisons
+   * Conducting **error analysis** identifies where your models perform poorly and explains why.
+   * Adding a brief **interpretation section** that explains what each model is learning (e.g., coefficient interpretation for linear models, decision paths for trees).
+   * Using **cross-validation** to show the stability of your results.
-* Comparing models by complexity, training time, or interpretability
+   * Comparing models not only by accuracy but also by **training time, complexity, or interpretability**.
-* Visualizing decision boundaries on small toy datasets
+   * Visualizing **decision boundaries** for 2D toy datasets to show conceptual understanding.

-However:
-Avoid unnecessary complexity, heavy libraries, or over-engineering.
+However, unnecessary complexity, heavy libraries, or overly fancy visuals will not earn extra points.
+Overengineering does not earn extra credit.
-Focus on producing a notebook that is **executable, insightful, and educational**, not overly complicated.
+Focus on producing a notebook that is **executable, insightful, and educational** rather than overloaded or messy.

----

-### Late Submission Policy

-A **10% penalty** will be applied for each late day.

 ---